Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 - 2-of-3 Multi-sig (or similar M-of-N schemes): Configurations like "2-of-3" or other M-of-N schemes (where M out of N signatures are required) provide even more robust security.

 If one of the N keys is compromised, the remaining (M-1) valid keys from the remaining (N-1) uncompromised signers can be used to remove the compromised key and add a new one, safeguarding the funds without interruption or loss.

+### 🔗 Navigating the Drawbacks of Smart Contract Wallets